 (a) A new Large Load;

-(b) A modification of any existing Load Facility that increases the aggregate peak Demand of the Facility by 75 MW or more; or
+(b) A modification of any existing Load Facility that increases the aggregate peak Demand of the Facility by 75 MW or more;

-(c) A modification of an existing Large Load that changes or adds a Point of Interconnection (POI) or Service Delivery Point to a different electrical bus on a different electrical circuit.
+(c) A modification of an existing Large Load that changes or adds a Point of Interconnection (POI) or Service Delivery Point to a different electrical bus on a different electrical circuit; or

+(d) A modification of an existing Large Computational Load (LCL) that materially changes dynamic characteristics or operating behavior in a manner that may affect voltage or frequency ride-through performance at the POI or Service Delivery Point, and that requires additional assessment, as determined through the review process described in Section 9.2.1.5.

 (2) ERCOT shall not evaluate Large Load interconnection requests meeting the requirements of paragraph (1) above according to the legacy Large Load Interconnection Study (LLIS) process defined in Section 9.8, Legacy Interconnection Study Procedures for Large Loads, through Section 9.10, Legacy Interconnection Agreements and Responsibilities.

 (3) ERCOT shall evaluate Large Load interconnection requests meeting the eligibility criteria in Section 9.2.1.1, Eligibility Criteria for Inclusion of a Large Load as Base Load not Subject to Additional Study in the Batch Zero Process, or Section 9.2.1.2, Eligibility Criteria for Inclusion as Load to be Studied and Allocated in Batch Zero, according to the Batch Zero Process defined in Section 9.2, General Provisions, through Section 9.6, Initial Energization and Continuing Operations for Large Loads.